fredp1edu/web-calendar_php/README.md

 *   SPECIAL NOTE: THIS APP CURRENTLY HAS NO VALIDATION OF INPUTS -- So it is still possible to input an invalid date or an end time  that is earlier than the start time.
 An invalid date may freeze stuff up right now.
 I will be adding front-end and back-end validation shortly.

 *   Online now. to log in:  caltester fpProj2017!

+    * Just one favor:  please do not edit or delete the holiday entries (thanksgiving, vet's day, christmas, etc) for now.
+Holidays are special cases which won't be editable or deleteable after the next push.

 NEXT TO DO:
 1. Complete day and month view - possible batch deletion of entries through month and day views.